 Southbourne Beach

 Southbourne Beach lies to the east of Bournemouth Pier and is generally quieter than the central sections.
-The beach is long, open and backed by grassy clifftops that make good spots for a rest after a walk.
+The beach is long, open and backed by grassy clifftops, making it a good option for a steady dog walk from autumn through to spring.
+Dogs are restricted between 1 May and 30 September on most sections, so timing matters here.

 - Beach type: Sand and shingle